FastyBird/fastybird/src/FastyBird/Library/Exchange/.docs/en/index.md

 composer require fastybird/exchange-library
 ```

-After that, you have to register extension in *config.neon*.
+After that, you have to register extension in *services.neon*.

 ```neon
 extensions: